damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 ### Important Notice

-There is a bug with the license management part of GitLab EE 7.11.1.
+There is a bug with the license management part of GitLab Enterprise Edition 7.11.1.
 We are currently working on a fix and will release 7.11.2-ee as soon as possible.

 GitLab Enterprise Edition used to live in a private repository, which was fine up